eggsactly/SIE531/PracticeFinalExam.md

 ## Problem 6 Output Data Analysis, Short Answer:
 When do you want to use the Batch Means Method over the Truncated Method?

+## Problem 7 Non-stationary Process, Short Answer:
+How can you achieve time-varying arrival rates?